Commercial Real Estate Depreciation Explained

 It’s important to note that while depreciation is a common accounting practice for tax purposes, it doesn’t necessarily reflect the actual market value of the building over time, which can be influenced by factors beyond just wear and tear.
 It’s advisable to consult with tax professionals or experts in real estate accounting to accurately determine the depreciation life for a specific commercial building.

-depreciation Key Takeaways
+Depreciation Key Takeaways

 Investment Perspective on Depreciation